 A detailed post could be written on each of these steps.
 For today, however, we’ll keep things basic by focusing on the fundamental elements of making finished tea.
 I believe that a little information about the tea industry may help you to explore your taste sensibilities and to direct your purchases where you can get more bang for the buck.
 I’ll leave for a different post the discussion of how other types of “teas,” such as herbals, are produced.

 Let’s start with the first step in this journey which begins in the field.

 Tea has growth requirements that are found within tropical, sub-tropical, and some temperate regions of the world.
 A healthy tea plant can tolerate moderate to high heat, seasonal drought and also occasional blankets of ice or snow.
 The rule of thumb is that if a particular region is hot, humid, and rainy for at least half of the year then tea might be able to flourish in that location.

 What tea farmers do

-To make things even more complicated, each of the subtly different varieties of Camellia sinesis may react to the same environmental factors in divergent ways.
+To make things even more nuanced, each of the many different varieties of Camellia sinesis may react to the same environmental factors in divergent ways.
 For instance, a treasured tea variety that thrives in high altitudes of Darjeeling, India where winters are cool, may not fare too well in the low, sub-tropical tea gardens of Yunnan Province, China.
 The practice of farming is to find the best combination of local environmental conditions and tea variety for a particular area.

 In for the long haul